Francesca dePasquale

 Biography

-Before arriving at Oberlin in fall 2020, dePasquale taught for four years at Rutgers University Mason Gross School of the Arts.
-She is a member of the violin and chamber music faculty for the Juilliard School Pre-College Program and the violin faculty at the Heifetz International Music Institute.
-She served as the Starling Fellow teaching assistant to Itzhak Perlman from 2013-16 and teaching assistant to Catherine Cho from 2013-18 at the Juilliard School.
+Francesca joined the violin faculty at Oberlin Conservatory of Music in 2020, having previously taught at The Juilliard School for over a decade as a member of the violin and chamber music faculty for the pre-college program and as assistant violin faculty for the college division.
+Additionally, dePasquale previously taught at Rutgers University Mason Gross School of the Arts.
+She has taught at the Heifetz International Music Institute, Perlman Music Program, Kneisel Hall, Green Mountain Chamber Music Festival, Domaine Forget, and Ascent Music, and was a masterclass artist for the Starling-DeLay Symposium and American String Teacher Association.
+DePasquale served as the Starling Fellow teaching assistant to Itzhak Perlman from 2013–16 and teaching assistant to Catherine Cho from 2013–18 at the Juilliard School.
 She was a visiting faculty member at Oberlin in fall 2018.

-DePasquale’s teachers have included Itzhak Perlman, Catherine Cho, and Robert Lipsett.
-Previous teachers include Hirono Oka and William dePasquale, with additional mentorship from Norman Carol and Arnold Steinhardt.
+A graduate of the Juilliard and Colburn Schools, Francesca studied with Itzhak Perlman, Catherine Cho, and Robert Lipsett.
+Previous teachers include Hirono Oka, Charles Parker, and William dePasquale, with additional mentorship from Norman Carol and Arnold Steinhardt.

 Principal Private Study - Violin — PVST 004